When you meet someone for the first time in Italy, it’s extremely important to know how to introduce yourself.

 Hello, I’m Marco.
 Nice to meet you!

-If someone introduces him or herself to you first, there is also the option of responding with just your name as in the following example:
+If a person introduces themselves to you first, there is also the option of responding with just your name as in the following example:

 Ciao, mi chiamo Gianni. – Piacere, Dario.